CEO and Founder of Concorde Capital investment company

 Between November 2016 and August 2018, Mazepa was a supervisory board member of Ukrsotsbank.

-Investment projectsIgor Mazepa is an investor in a serious of projects:
+Investment projectsIgor Mazepa is an investor in a series of projects:

-- the Dobrobut medical network is Ukraine’s – first private chain of medical clinics
+- the Dobrobut medical network which is Ukraine’s largest private chain of medical clinics

-- GoodLife Park is an elite residential development in suburban Kyiv.
+- GoodLife Park, an elite residence in suburban Kyiv

 HobbiesMazepa travels a great deal, enjoying skiing, running, swimming, rowing and yachting.
 Mazepa also enjoys helicopter piloting.